 Third Year

 The third year typically starts in early June and ends in May the following year.
-MEDD_V 431 (Clerkship), consists of one course, which includes content and clinical experiences in family medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, surgery, anesthesiology, emergency medicine, orthopedics, and ambulatory medicine (e.g., dermatology, ophthalmology, geriatrics).
+MEDD_V 431 (Clerkship) consists of one course, which includes content and clinical experiences in family medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, surgery, anesthesiology, emergency medicine, orthopedics, and ambulatory medicine (e.g., dermatology, ophthalmology, geriatrics).
+The learning objectives for MEDD_V 431 can be achieved through the block rotation model or the Integrated Community Clerkship model.

 Fourth Year